Consensys/doc.teku/docs/Reference/CLI/CLI-Syntax.md

     p2p-subscribe-all-subnets-enabled: true
     ```

-Allows the beacon node to stay subscribed to all subnets regardless of the number of validators.
+Forces the beacon node to stay subscribed to all subnets regardless of the number of validators.
 Defaults to `false`.

-When running a low number of validators Teku subscribes and unsubscribes from subnets as needed for
+When set to `true` and running a low number of validators, Teku subscribes and unsubscribes from
-the running validators.
+subnets as needed for the running validators.

 This option is primarily for users running an external validator client and load balancing it
 across multiple beacon nodes.
 Without this flag, depending on how requests are load balanced, the